djaspir/djaspir/README.md

 # 👋 Hello There!

 <div align="justify">
-    My name is Jasper Sanchez and I'm a Frontend Developer who loves to work with JavaScript technologies.
-Right now I am focused on learning everything that is related to Web Development especially Back End Development to extend further my expertise to a Full Stack Web Developer.
-I'm also passionate about exploring new technologies which I can leverage to solve real-life problems.
+    Hello, I'm Jasper Sanchez, a Full Stack Developer with a passion for JavaScript technologies.
+I'm currently expanding my knowledge in Web Development to become a better Full Stack Web Developer.
+I'm enthusiastic about exploring new technologies that I can use to solve real-life problems.
+With experience in developing web applications, I am always excited to take on new challenges and learn from them.
+In my free time, I love playing with electronics and building projects that can improve people's lives.
+Welcome to my GitHub page, and thank you for stopping by!
 </div>

 # 🛠️ Technologies & Tools